 Skip to main content

-Advantages of Peer Assessment
+Advantages of Peer Feedback and Assessment

 • Gives students greater insight into the marking/feedback process

-• Encourages a shared understanding of standards
+• Encourages a shared understanding of marking criteria

 • Helps to identify common mistakes and misunderstandings